SpencerDepas/Mid-Or-I-Feed/README.md

 This is my first README
 =======================

+I want to add random sounds from characters on click.

 Mid Or I feed now works but has a few issues.
 Currently the coridinits for the mouse position are hard coded.
 I need to make this dynamic.